23 January 2024

 Key points

-• This is a rather run-of-the-mill decision, but serves as a reminder that a technical effect needs to meet more requirements than those of G 28/21 to support inventive step.
+• This is a rather routine decision, but it serves as a reminder that a technical effect needs to meet more requirements than those of G 2/21 to support an inventive step.

 • In particular, the post-published evidence can still be late-filed and therefore inadmissible.

-• In addition, the evidence (post-published or in the application itself) can be insufficient or insufficient for the full scope of the claims.
+• In addition, the evidence (post-published or in the application itself) can be insufficient or insufficient to support the full scope of the claims.

 • Finally, the technical effect as such can be invoked late, e.g. if a proprietor first argues one technical effect and only in appeal argues a second technical effect (even if only using the examples in the application as filed as evidence).
 This third possibility is not illustrated by the present decision.